Who am I?

-We work in association with two highly professional teams of cinematographers who are very experienced in Indian weddings.
+We work in association with a few highly professional teams of cinematographers who are very experienced in Indian weddings.
 I am happy to quote for videography if you feel you need and want a film of your wedding done.

 I want a wedding album.
 Can you quote for that?